dotnet/AspNetCore.Docs/aspnetcore/grpc/supported-platforms.md

 ## .NET gRPC client requirements

-The [Grpc.Net.Client](https://www.nuget.org/packages/Grpc.Net.Client/) package supports making gRPC calls over HTTP/2 on .NET Core 3 and .NET 5 or later.
+The [Grpc.Net.Client](https://www.nuget.org/packages/Grpc.Net.Client/) package supports gRPC calls over HTTP/2 on .NET Core 3 and .NET 5 or later.

 Limited support is available for gRPC over HTTP/2 on .NET Framework.
 Other .NET versions such as UWP, Xamarin and Unity don't have required HTTP/2 support, and must use gRPC-Web instead.